A Review of the Luckies of London Scratch Map

 - The country borders are marked with thin black lines.
 Scratching the boundaries is easy.
 However, this world map doesn’t allow to capture all the details of smaller islands.

 - The matte background is soft and smooth to remove tidbits of foil.
-I used a clean eraser to remove the bits of golden foil, but a pencil eraser would do too.
+I used a clean eraser to remove the bits of gold foil, but a pencil eraser would do too.

 - The colours underneath the gold foil are bright.
 And they create a gorgeous colour contrast on the matte black.
 For Europe the green is beautiful.
 For Australia, the aqua colour doesn’t stand out.